-Sugar Pine Camp has a CAL FIRE Engraving Shop staffed with camp inmates.
+Sugar Pine Camp has a CAL FIRE Engraving Shop staffed with camp volunteers.
 The engraving Shop produces signs, plaques, nameplates for various agencies.

 The CAL FIRE Cabinet Shop is also staffed with camp inmates and produces everything from beautiful oak cabinets to one-of-a-kind birdhouses.
-Some of the projects that are completed by the inmates are donated to charity programs such as Victims of Crime and the Women’s Refuge.
+Some of the projects that are completed by the camp participants are donated to charity programs such as Victims of Crime and the Women’s Refuge.

 Just as in every CDCR prison, every conservation camp offers rehabilitative and educational services, including substance abuse programs, religious programs, and GED and college courses.
 Inmates can participate in hobby crafts programs, music appreciation, pre-release programs, and other leisure time activities during their off-work hours.
-Visiting is conducted during weekends, and families can bring a picnic lunch for the visit.
 There are also spiritual services and recovery programs provided by community volunteers.
 One of the highlights of the year is the Annual Community Appreciation Car “Show & Shine”, sponsored by the local community.
-With these benefits, inmates quickly learn that life in a conservation camp is preferable to life behind the walls of a prison and, therefore, conduct themselves accordingly.

 - Alcoholics/Narcotic Anonymous meeting on a weekly basis.